ronithreddy03/auto-annotated-portfolio/content/pages/info.md

       actually use.
 Based in **Dallas, TX** (open to TX/CA & remote).
       Lately I've shipped fraud-detection prototypes, time-series forecasts, and music analytics dashboards that turn messy data into clear decisions.
-      Curious, fast, and pragmatic—if you like shipping, keep scrolling.
+      Curious, fast, and pragmatic—if you like shipping, keep scrolling! 🚀

     media:
       type: ImageBlock